FewBodyToolkit.jl: a Julia package for solving quantum few-body problems: Features

 \subsection{Module-specific Features}

 The notation ``arbitrary" shape of the potential means that any general function $f(r)$ can be used as input, as long as the boundedness of the interaction matrix elements is ensured.
 This also allows to treat potentials which were obtained from numerical calculations, as long as an interpolated function is provided as input.
-In most cases, the requirement is that $f(r\to 0)\propto r^{-\alpha}$, and $\alpha < d + l + l'$, with the dimensionality $d$ and $l$, $l'$ being the angular momenta of the bra and ket basis functions corresponding to the respective relative distance in which the interaction acts.
+In most cases, the requirement can be written as $f(r\to 0)\propto r^{-\alpha}$, and $\alpha < d + l + l'$, with the dimensionality $d$ and $l$, $l'$ being the angular momenta of the bra and ket basis functions corresponding to the respective relative distance in which the interaction acts.
 The large-distance integrability is usually guaranteed by the strong suppression of the Gaussian form of the basis functions.
 In addition to the common criteria, the modules have the following specific features: \paragraph{GEM2B: Two-body solver} Since the two-body solver can handle (central) symmetric potentials, a fixed but arbitrary angular momentum channel can be chosen.
 Moreover, the two-body module offers functions for basis-state optimization and an option to solve the inverse problem (provide the energy, find the corresponding potential strength).
 Finally, a separate solver function exists for coupled-channel problems including derivative operator terms.
 This is particularly helpful in typical Born-Oppenheimer or hyperspherical treatments.

 \paragraph{GEM3B1D, ISGL: Three-body solvers (1D, 3D)} The three-body solvers contain an automatic decomposition into the necessary number of Faddeev components (rearrangement channels), respecting possible reductions due to identical particles.
 Moreover, the coupling of angular momenta (in 1D: parity waves) between the 2+1 partitions is done automatically for each Faddeev component and respects the symmetry of the particles and global quantities (parity, total angular momentum), if conserved.
 Due to the simpler angular momentum algebra, the 1D solver can handle parity-violating potentials, whereas the 3D solver is currently restricted to central symmetric potentials.
+Note that for the two-body module \verb|GEM2B|, only symmetric potentials are currently supported in 1D, i.e. potentials satisfying $V(-r) = V(r)$.
+For the 3D case the angular momentum algebra is handled by internally using infinitesimally shifted Gaussian lobe (ISGL) basis functions~\cite{hiyama2003}.